TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 4. Paste [the URL of this style's raw content](https://raw.githubusercontent.com/TommiContursi/MTB-TrailMap-JOSM-Style/main/MTB-Trailmap-JOSM-map-style.mapcss) or use the local file path if you've downloaded it.
 5. Apply the changes.

-## Usage
+## How to use the MTB Trailmap Style in JOSM

+The **MTB Trailmap Style for JOSM** is designed to help [OpenStreetMap (OSM)](https://www.openstreetmap.org/) contributors visualize mountain biking (MTB) trail data within the [Java OpenStreetMap editor (JOSM Editor)](https://josm.openstreetmap.de).
+This style allows users to see how their edits will appear on platforms dedicated to mountain biking trails, ensuring accuracy and consistency in the map data.
+By replicating the visual elements of popular MTB mapping services like Trailmap.fi and MTBmap.no, this style provides an intuitive and familiar environment for MTB trail mapping.

+### Enhancing MTB Mapping with JOSM

+Mapping MTB trails involves tagging various trail attributes such as difficulty levels, surface types, visibility, and width.
+Accurate mapping is essential for creating reliable trail maps that bikers can use to plan their routes.
+The MTB Trailmap Style enhances this process by providing immediate visual feedback on these attributes directly within JOSM.
+This helps contributors:

+- **Visualize Trail Difficulty:** See color-coded trail difficulty levels at a glance, making it easier to ensure the data is accurate and helpful for bikers.
+- **Assess Uphill Challenges:** Display uphill difficulty scales, allowing mappers to indicate sections of trails that might be challenging to ascend.
+- **Evaluate Surface Conditions:** Show different surface types directly on the map, providing insights into the trail conditions.
+- **Understand Trail Width and Visibility:** Visualize trail width and visibility, helping to identify narrow or poorly visible trails that might require special attention.

+By using this map style, contributors can see real-time previews of their edits, eliminating the need to wait for updates on external services, which can take hours or even days.
+This makes the tool invaluable for anyone involved in mapping MTB trails, ensuring that edits are consistent and accurately reflected across different platforms.
+The global applicability of this style means it can benefit MTB mapping efforts worldwide, supporting various platforms and communities dedicated to mountain biking.

+### Toggle Options in JOSM

 Once the style is applied, you can enable or disable the visibility of various elements such as MTB difficulty scale, uphill difficulty scale, and surface information.
+Adjusting these settings can help you manage the visual clutter and focus on the most relevant data for your mapping tasks.
 See the section below for detailed instructions on using the toggle options.

-### Toggle Options in JOSM

 ![how-to-style](https://github.com/user-attachments/assets/70326628-9501-4be0-86fb-1d7261852034)